AndrewEC/har-server/README.md

     * `remove-headers` -> Removes response headers by the header name.
       * `rewrite-rules.config.removable-response-headers` -> A list of header names (case-sensitive) to be removed from all matched responses before returning said response.
 * `rewrite-rules.config` -> Configuration values to control the behaviour of the request and response rewrite rules.
 * `entry-exclusions.rules` -> A sequentially executed set of rules that will filter out entries from each har file.
+Entries that are excluded will never be can never be matched or returned by the running har-server.
   * `responses-with-bad-status` -> Filter out any responses that have a matching HTTP status.
     * `entry-exclusions.config.bad-statuses` -> The list of "bad" HTTP status codes to be excluded.
   * `responses-with-invalid-size` -> Filter out responses that are empty but don't have a 204 response status.